mollyappa/testing/README.md

 ### 4.2 Statistical Models <a name="statistical-models"></a>

-Statistical models utilize probabilistic methods to analyze language data and make predictions.
+Statistical models utilize probabilistic methods to analyze language data and make predictions

 ### 4.3 Deep Learning Models <a name="deep-learning-models"></a>